-• By continuous monitoring since April 2002 at Springhill Park (OS Grid Reference 2351 3972) in the Head of the Town area.
+• By continuous monitoring since April 2002 in Strabane District at Springhill Park (OS Grid Reference 2351 3972) approximately 40km from Limavady.
+Monitoring data from this location was used because no monitoring data was available from Limavady.

-The concentrations recorded by the continuous monitor are provided in Section 5.4
+The concentrations recorded by the continuous monitor are provided in Section 5.4.